JohnGrime/MolecularUtilities/Scripts/README.md

 	Scripts $

 We now have a set of PDB files containing the individual local structures detected in the data set.
-For example, by plotting the [pentameric ring](https://www.nature.com/articles/nature09640) (`out.rings.5.pdb`) with protein N-terminal domains in red and C-terminal domains in gray (with the full structure faded into the background for reference), we produce *Fig. 3b*.
+For example, by plotting the [pentameric ring](https://www.nature.com/articles/nature09640) (`out.rings.5.pdb`) with protein N-terminal domains in red and C-terminal domains in gray (with the full structure faded into the background for reference), we produce **Fig. 3b**.

 ![Figure 3b](../Images/HIV_1b.png)

-By plotting the [hexameric rings](https://www.nature.com/articles/nature09640) (`out.rings.6.pdb`) with protein N-terminal domains in green and C-terminal domains in gray (with the full structure faded into the background for reference), we produce *Fig. 3c*.
+By plotting the [hexameric rings](https://www.nature.com/articles/nature09640) (`out.rings.6.pdb`) with protein N-terminal domains in green and C-terminal domains in gray (with the full structure faded into the background for reference), we produce **Fig. 3c**.

 ![Figure 3c](../Images/HIV_1c.png)

-By plotting the first entry in the [C-terminal domain dimers](https://www.cell.com/cell/fulltext/S0092-8674(09)01298-7) (`out.ctd_dimers.pdb`) with protein N-terminal domains in green and C-terminal domains in gray (with the full structure faded into the background for reference), we produce *Fig. 3d*.
+By plotting the first entry in the [C-terminal domain dimers](https://www.cell.com/cell/fulltext/S0092-8674(09)01298-7) (`out.ctd_dimers.pdb`) with protein N-terminal domains in green and C-terminal domains in gray (with the full structure faded into the background for reference), we produce **Fig. 3d**.

 ![Figure 3d](../Images/HIV_1d.png)

-By plotting the first entry in the [N-terminal domain dimers](https://www.nature.com/articles/nature09640) (`out.ntd_dimers.pdb`) with protein N-terminal domains in green and C-terminal domains in gray (with the full structure faded into the background for reference), we produce *Fig. 3e*.
+By plotting the first entry in the [N-terminal domain dimers](https://www.nature.com/articles/nature09640) (`out.ntd_dimers.pdb`) with protein N-terminal domains in green and C-terminal domains in gray (with the full structure faded into the background for reference), we produce **Fig. 3e**.

 ![Figure 3e](../Images/HIV_1e.png)

-Finally, by plotting the first entry in the [trimer-of-dimers structures](https://www.cell.com/cell/fulltext/S0092-8674(09)01298-7) (`out.trimers.pdb`) with protein C-terminal domains in gray (N-terminal domains in differnet colors, with the full structure faded into the background for reference), we produce *Fig. 3f*.
+Finally, by plotting the first entry in the [trimer-of-dimers structures](https://www.cell.com/cell/fulltext/S0092-8674(09)01298-7) (`out.trimers.pdb`) with protein C-terminal domains in gray (N-terminal domains in different colors, with the full structure faded into the background for reference), we produce **Fig. 3f**.

 ![Figure 3f](../Images/HIV_1f.png)